 Last Saturday I couldn’t help noticing the reported claim by the government’s special adviser Dominic Cummings that genetics play a major role in educational achievement.

 I was immediately struck by the notion that some young people may be written off for life.

 That is a theory that is totally contrary to the work we do at Tougher Minds, using the latest understanding of neuroscience and psychology to teach school pupils and adults mental skills like concentration, motivation and confidence.
 If Dominic Cummings ideas have been reported correctly, then he believes some young people are effectively pre-programmed to fail.
 In fact, our research and work shows that when our methods are used consistently, anybody can achieve better results and improve their academic performance.

 For me, it is always nurture rather than nature that is important when it comes to getting good results.
 This theory is also consistently underlined by the success I experience with professional sportspeople and major businesses via the Tougher Minds programmes.

 By creating the right environment, in which pupils can consistently use the methods we have developed to improve concentration, motivation, confidence and attention, any educational institution can drive up achievement and improve grades.

-The latest understanding of neuroscience tell us that the human brain is designed for life-long learning so the notion that young people are destined to underachieve is just not right.
+The latest understanding of neuroscience shows the human brain is designed for life-long learning so the notion that young people are destined to underachieve is just not right.

-Cummings is also said to claim that some research shows that as much as 70% of a child’s performance is genetically derived.
+Cummings has also reportedly claimed that some research shows that as much as 70% of a child’s performance is genetically derived.